NguyenQuocBaoILY/fcj-workshop-template/content/2-Proposal/_index.md

 The CI/CD process is fully automated using **AWS CodePipeline** combined with **AWS CodeBuild**, enabling continuous deployment and security validation without server management.

 The entire architecture is protected by **AWS WAF** and **AWS KMS** to enhance security and enforce DevSecOps compliance. **AWS X-Ray** is used for performance tracing and latency analysis.
-The complete architecture is illustrated in the diagram below:
+The complete architecture is illustrated in the diagram below:.

 ![architecture](/images/2-Proposal/image1.png)